bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 But what I want to say is people will jump through hoops.
 People still run Bitcoin Core.
-So this is LineWire.
-No, this is DC++, Direct Connect++, which was like, you know, early 2000s file sharing kind of thing.
+This is (referring to slides) DC++, Direct Connect++, which was like early 2000s file sharing kind of thing.
 Still popular in Russia, I guess.
 You can download stuff.
 It's not good UI.